Your Carrier Matters

 Cons:

-• Higher Rates: FedEx’s rates can be higher than USPS, especially for certain package sizes and delivery distances.
+• Higher Rates: FedEx’s rates can be higher than USPS, especially for specific package sizes and delivery distances.

-• Limited Saturday Delivery: FedEx Ground does not offer regular Saturday delivery, which might be a concern for some businesses.
+• Limited Saturday Delivery: FedEx Ground does not offer regular Saturday delivery, which might concern some businesses.

 Tips for FedEx: